iwparry/tech201_virtualisation/README.md

 ### What is DevOps?
-Key aspects of DevOps include breaking the silos that keep Developer and Operations teams apart in order to improve collaboration, share responsibilities, deploy infastructure as code
+Key aspects of DevOps include breaking the silos that keep Developer and Operations teams apart in order to improve collaboration, share responsibilities, deploy infastructure as code, continuous integration and continuous delivery, microservices, monitoring and logging.

-benefits include: improved collaboration, get product out quicker
+benefits include:
+- improved collaboration
+- faster, better product delivery
+- more stable operating environments
+- greater automation
+- greater innovation

 ### What we want our tools to be